-The distinction between WordPress.com and WordPress.org can cause some confusion for people.
-Let’s clear that up.
-WordPress.com is brought to you by some of the same folks who work on WordPress, the open source content management software.
 WordPress.com utilizes most of the same WordPress software which you can download at WordPress.org, but it is more limited in what you can do.
 With WordPress.com the hosting and managing of the software is taken care of by the team at Automattic.
 With WordPress.org you need to install and setup the software on your own server and manage the backups.
-314media provides WordPress installation services as well as WordPress hosting.
-We can help you install WordPress on your current hosting account or you can get started with a new hosting account from 314media.
+314media provides WordPress installation services as well as WordPress hosting services for clients looking to make the jump to self hosted.
+We can also help you install WordPress on your current hosting account or you can get started with a new hosting account running the WordPress.org software.
+WordPress.com is a service, while WordPress.org is software.

 WordPress.com Benefits